Choose "Letter Campaigns" from the "Start Organizing" menu to start creating your letter campaign.

 Fill out the letter campaign's title and description to get activists to write a letter.
 Next, choose your target list -- you can pick one of our seven built in target lists (U.S. Congress, U.S. Senate, U.S. House of Representatives, U.S. Governors, U.S. State Legislatures, U.S. State Legislatures Upper Houses, or U.S. State Legislatures Lower Houses) or you can choose any custom targets you've uploaded or have access to (explained here).
 Then, you have the option of removing the goal slider from your letter campaign on the right side, if you don't want to count the number of letters you're receiving publicly.
 You can choose a sponsoring group and you can add in custom form inputs using the visual form builder (explained here) or by writing your own HTML.
 And you can add an optional image if you choose.

-If you are using custom targets, show or hide street or city fields to remove, say, city from the form if you do not want to collect it using the controls in the sample sidebar on the right.
+If you are using custom targets, show or hide street or city fields to remove, say, city from the form by clicking "Edit Form" and using the visual form builder.
+You can read more about the visual form builder here.
 You can also decide whether you want to make the field required or not.

 Choose "Save and go to next step" to move on and create your first letter version.